-Dark Side of the Mitten — Tom Car
+Dark Side of the Mitten — Tom Carr

 Michigan’s past has a more sinister side than what’s commonly displayed on roadside historical markers.
 In Dark Side of the Mitten: Crimes of the Powerful and Powerful Criminals in Michigan’s Past and Present, author Tom Carr presents a wide array of stories about Michigan’s gritty and gruesome past, all told with his signature humor and irreverence.

-Carr’s new book, the third in his “Blood on the Mitten” series, will be published by Mission Point Press, available on Nov.
-10.
+Carr’s new book, the third in his “Blood on the Mitten” series, is out now.

 Among the tales of the down and dirty:

 - A lumber baron in Rogers City takes the “baron” part way too far.
 After he lies, cheats and sexually harasses countless settlers and lumbermen, a band of citizens serves him some frontier comeuppance.

 - A state senator is murdered on a lonely highway in winter after a run-in with the mob and its horse-racing schemes.

 - The father of Malcolm X moves his family to Lansing to escape Klan terror, only to have these supposed greener pastures run red when he dies suspiciously in a “trolley accident.”

 - The Potawatomi Trail of Death starts near Saginaw, as U.S. troops march hundreds of Native Americans from their homes to make way for European American settlers.

 Game-changing, but anti-Semitic industrialist Henry Ford hires a right-hand man who beats up union organizers, keeps a pistol in his desk drawer and shows stag movies at lunchtime.